-Key words-M-Learning, TQM Classroom, Communications.
+Keywords-M-Learning, TQM Classroom, Communications

-1. Introduction
+1 Introduction

 The rapid growth of smartphone use is making mobile learning (M-learning) more popular in teaching and learning at university level [1].
-Particularly in the 2 teractive Cellular Technology Journal (ICTJ), we have identified at least six studies that investigate the application of M-learning 2 learning practice at university, such as[2]-[7].
-One study recommends that the practice of M-learning offers students an opportunity to control the learning opportunity supports the construction of material comprehension before teaching-learning activities in classroom.
+Particularly in the Interactive sellular Technology Journal (ICTJ), we have identified at least six studies that investigate the application of M-learning in learning practice at university, such as [2]-[7].
+One study recommends that the practice of M-learning offers students an opportunity to control the learning process independently, without constraints of time and space.
+This independent learning opportunity supports the construction of material comprehension before teaching-learning activities in classroom.
 How students control independent learning, according to Tapia-Moreno and Villa-Martinez [5] and Cavus and Ibrahim [8], can help students to develop extensive material comprehension that is not limited to mobile learning provided by teachers.
-This comprehension development process is encouraged by enormous curiosity, which allows access to abundant relevant knowledge that strengthens students' comprehension of the materials.
+This comprehension development process is encouraged by enormous curiosity, which allows access to abundant relevant knowledge that strengthens students' comprehension of the materials[9], [10].
 On the other hand, from the students' perspective, M-learning promotes their communication skills and collaborative learning with their peers.
-This happens because teachers have already prepared and organized all learning materials, including educational management cases or other issues, with highly interactive answers that are (2) ily accessed on their students' phones.
+This happens because teachers have already prepared and organized all learning materials, including educational management cases or other issues, with highly interactive answers that are easily accessed on their students' phones.

-The implementation of M-learning in university education has already attract 2 attention from practitioners and researchers, among others, [9], who conducted research to investigate the implementation of M-learning in educational learning.
+The implementation of M-learning in university education has already attracted attention 5 rom practitioners and researchers, among others, [11], who conducted research to investigate the implementation of M-learning in educational learning.
+The trend of use technology in universities around the globe has tremendously grown fast[12].
 They revealed that M-learning offers the flexibility to fulfil various current needs of students in learning, and it has the potential to optimize the available time to increase students' comprehension of educational management.
-Flexible assistance as offered by M-learning applications includes videos explaining concepts, steps of case-solving in educational management, and other tutorial materials.
-This type of assistance, in return, enables students to take more responsibility for their own learning, and it phances their autonomy in Total Quality Management (TQM) learning.
-The utilization of M-learning in higher-education learning has resulted in the improvement of students' communication skills during class sessions, and more importantly, this type of application increases their comprehension related to materials [10].
+Flexible assistance as offered by M-learning applications includes videos explaining concepts, steps of casesolving in educational management, and other tutorial materials.
+This type of assistance, in return, enables students to take more responsibility for their own learning, and at enhances their autonomy in Total Quality Management (TQM) learning.
+The utilization of M-learning in higher-education learning has resulted in the improvement of students' communication skills during class sessions, and more importantly, this type of application increases their comprehension related to materials [11]-[12].
 The central factor in improvement is students' active discussions with their friends during class activities, where students are encouraged to exchange and share their thoughts with their friends about the materials they have already learnt.
-In other words, Mlearning gives benefits to students because it provides a personalized learning experience.
-On the other hand, it facilitates students to improve not only their understanding but also their communication skills.
-In this research, we adopted an M-learning design in order to facilitate TQM learning.
+In other words, M-learning gives benefits to students because it provides a personalized learning experience.
+On the other hand, it facilitates students to improve not only their understanding, but also their communication skills.
+In this research, we adopted an Mlearning design in order to facilitate TQM learning.
 Specifically, the implementation of M-learning aims to facilitate two main activities: